 The Directors reviewed a schedule of the revenues and expenses and related notes indicating the profitability of each Fund to the Adviser for calendar years 2016 and 2017, as applicable, that had been prepared with an expense allocation methodology arrived at in consultation with an independent consultant retained by the Funds' former Senior Officer/Independent Compliance Officer.
 The Directors noted the assumptions and methods of allocation used by the Adviser in preparing fund-specific profitability data and understood that there are a number of potentially acceptable allocation methodologies for information of this type.
 The Directors noted that the profitability information reflected all revenues and expenses of the Adviser's relationship with a Fund, including those relating to its subsidiaries that provide transfer agency, distribution and brokerage services to the Fund, as applicable.
 The Directors recognized that it is difficult to make comparisons of the profitability of the Proposed Agreement with the profitability of fund advisory contracts for unaffiliated funds because comparative information is not generally publicly available and is affected by numerous factors.
-The Directors focused on the profitability of the Adviser's relationship with each Fund before taxes and distribution expenses.
-The Directors noted that certain Funds were not profitable to the Adviser in one or more periods reviewed.
-The Directors concluded that the Adviser's level of profitability from its relationship with the other Funds was not unreasonable.
+The Directors noted that the certain Fund before taxes and distribution expenses.
+The Directors noted that the Adviser's relationship with each Fund before taxes and distribution expenses.
+The Directors noted that the Adviser's level of profitability from its relationship with the other Funds was not unreasonable.